liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 it runs in domain mode.

 You can run @product@ on JBoss EAP in domain mode, but this method is not fully supported.
-In particular, @product@'s hot-deploy does not work, since JBoss EAP cannot deploy non-exploded `.war` files in domain mode.
-Instead, `.war` files are in the `domain/data/content` directory.
-Deployments are only possible using the command line interface.
+In particular, @product@'s hot-deploy does not work with a managed deployment, since JBoss manages the content of a managed deployment by copying files (exploded or non-exploded).
 This prevents many @product@ plugins from working as intended.
-For example, JSP hooks don't work on JBoss EAP running in domain mode, since @product@'s JSP override mechanism relies on the application server reloading customized JSP files from the exploded plugin `.war` file location.
+For example, JSP hooks don't work on JBoss EAP running in managed domain mode, since @product@'s JSP override mechanism relies on the application server.
+Other plugins, such as service or action hooks, should still work properly.

-Other plugins, such as service or action hooks, should still work properly since they don't require JBoss to access anything (such as JSP files) from an exploded `.war` file on the file system.
+Using the command line interface is recommended for deployments.

 +$$$

 **Note:** This does not prevent @product@ from running in a clustered environment on multiple JBoss servers.
 You can set up a cluster of @product@ instances running on JBoss EAP servers running in standalone mode.
-Please refer to the chapter of this guide on
+Please refer to the
 [@product@ Clustering](/discover/deployment/-/knowledge_base/7-1/liferay-clustering)
-for information on setting up a @product@ cluster.
+section for information on setting up a @product@ cluster.

 $$$